 Does falling in love make you miserable?
-If finding a new romantic partner leads you to obsessiveness, unreasonable expectations, low self-esteem, and mood swings, you may be suffering from love addiction.
+If finding a new romantic partner leads you to obsessiveness, unreasonable expectations, low self-esteem, and mood swings, and an ultimate breakup, you may be suffering from love addiction.

 Yes, you can be addicted to love.
 There are articles that confirm this.
 It’s a serious issue that can prevent the person affected from enjoying positive romantic relationships.
 If your personal romantic relationships crash and burn due to your inability to stop sabotaging yourself, keep reading.
 We’re going to explore what love addiction is, the symptoms, and how you can learn to navigate the emotional challenges of maintaining healthy relationships.